Mande languages: History

+Early scholarship

 The group was first recognized in 1854 by Sigismund Wilhelm Koelle, in his Polyglotta Africana.
 He mentioned 13 languages under the heading North-Western High-Sudan Family, or Mandéga Family of Languages.
 In 1901, Maurice Delafosse made a distinction of two groups.
 He speaks of a northern group mandé-tan and a southern group mandé-fu.
 The distinction was basically done only because the languages in the north use the expression tan for ten, and the southern languages use fu.
 In 1924, Louis Tauxier noted that the distinction is not well founded and there is at least a third subgroup he called mandé-bu.
 It was not until 1950 that André Prost supported that view and gave further details.

 In 1958, Welmers published an article called "The Mande Languages," where he divided the languages into three subgroups: North-West, South and East.
 His conclusion was based on lexicostatistic research.
 Joseph Greenberg followed that distinction in his The Languages of Africa (1963).
 Long (1971) and Gérard Galtier (1980) follow the distinction into three groups but with notable differences.

-Various opinions exist as to the age of the Mande languages.
-Greenberg has suggested that the Niger-Congo group, which in his view includes the Mande language family, began to break up at around 7000 years BP.
-Its speakers practised a Neolithic culture, as indicated by the Proto-Niger-Congo words for "cow", "goat" and "cultivate".

-The Mande languages are considered to be an independent language family by Dimmendaal (2011).

 Classification

 Relation to Niger-Congo

 Mande does not share the morphology characteristic of most of the Niger–Congo family, such as the noun-class system.
-Blench regards it as an early branch that, like Ijoid and perhaps Dogon, diverged before this morphology developed.
-Dwyer (1998) compared it with other branches of Niger–Congo and finds that they form a coherent family, with Mande being the most divergent of the branches he considered.

-However, Dimmendaal (2008) argues that the evidence for inclusion is slim, and that for now Mande is best considered an independent family.
+Nor are there many recognized cognates in core vocabulary between Mande and Niger-Congo.
+Accordingly, Dimmendaal (2008) argues that the evidence for inclusion is slim, and that for now Mande is best considered an independent family.
 The same view is held by Güldemann (2018).

 Without definitively concluding that Mande is or is not a member of Niger–Congo, Vydrin (2016) notes that proto-Mande basic vocabulary fits relatively well with Niger–Congo, and that typological criteria such as the absence of a noun-class system should not be taken as probative; he notes that "If the position of Mande within Niger-Congo is confirmed...
 Mande will certainly represent the most ancient branching of the phylum".
+Blench regards it as an early branch that diverged before the noun-class morphology developed.
+Dwyer (1998) compared it with other branches of Niger–Congo and finds that they form a coherent family, with Mande being the most divergent of the branches he considered.
+A preliminary study from 2024 suggests that a relationship between the Mande and Atlantic-Congo branches is plausible based on reconstructed lexical items.